17 Tips for Hyper-V Disaster Recovery That Could Save Your Bacon

 Tip #3 — Use commercial backup software instead of scripts.

-Backup scripts are often unreliable because they lack sufficient Hyper-V and VSS integration, error detection and handling, logging, and verification.
+Backup scripts are often unreliable because they lack sufficient Hyper-V (What is Hyper-V?) and VSS integration, error detection and handling, logging, and verification.
 If you factor in all the effort that’s necessary to write a comprehensive script with error management, it is much less expensive to buy a full-service backup tool.

 Tip #4 — Update your backup software to the latest version.

 Backup tools depend on an array of Windows system APIs and work very closely integrated with Windows.
 So, when Microsoft releases more product changes or adds new features and APIs, the backup tool must accommodate such modifications.
 This is especially common with Hyper-V, since Microsoft continues to evolve the methods for managing virtual machines.
 Use a backup tool that can detect new APIs and Hyper-V extensions.

 Tip #5 — Store backup data in a separate physical location.

 As virtually all conventional backup guidelines stipulate, you should store any copies of your Hyper-V backup data in a remote physical location—such as a separate server, cloud storage, or remote network share that resides in another office.
 Very simply, this arrangement all but eliminates the risk of having of single point of failure.